pwang00/pietcc/README.md

-    -s, --size <codel_size>        Interpret or compile with a supplied codel size --ub                           Treats unknown pixels as black (default: error) --uw                           Treats unknown pixels as white (default: error) -w, --warn-nt                  Attempts to detect non-termination behavior in a Piet program during compilation
+    -s, --size <codel_size>        Interpret or compile with a supplied codel size --ub                           Treats unknown pixels as black (default: error) --uw                           Treats unknown pixels as white (default: error) -w, --warn-nt                  Attempts to detect nontermination behavior in a Piet program during compilation
 ```

 To compile a Piet program to an ELF executable, LLVM IR, and LLVM bitcode respectively, do